adurkarARIN555/MTRX2700-Game-Show/README.md

 - Test Case 3: Checks that the strength (angle) of shooting the load from the catapult is 2250 when 6 LEDs are ON.
 - Test Case 4 and 5: Are responsible to check the LED functions.
 Firstly, the LEDs are set to all zeros (all OFF), then, there is an increment in the number of LEDs by 1 and the TEST_ASSERT functions tests if the new state is ‘0b01111111’.
 Test Case 5 also does the same verification but with different number of LEDs.
 - In case any test case fails, a message is sent to the Serial port (USART1) and the program “exits”.
 If all tests pass, “All test cases passed” is output on the Serial port.
+- The time for each LED glowing and shifting to the next in the 8 cascading LEDs is 5ms.
+Hence, for the 8 LEDs, it is 40ms.
+This time can be measured on a hardware timer (eg: a phone timer, a Casio timer)

 ### Performance: